 Garrison Hall — north entrance; Photo by Marsha Miller

-The IHS expects to appoint four resident fellows for 2016-17 whose work engages with the year's theme of Food and Drink in History (see Theme page for description).
+The IHS expects to appoint resident fellows for 2017-18 whose work engages with the year's theme of Migration, Exile, Displacement (see Theme page for description).

 Fellowships are available for all ranks.
 They are not restricted to historians, but projects must have significant historical content.